AkutoSai/Checklists-and-Roadmaps/SmartCar Security Checklist.md

    - Evaluate the physical security measures of the smart car, including access to critical components like the diagnostic port or ECUs.
    - Test the effectiveness of anti-theft mechanisms like immobilizers or tracking systems to ensure they cannot be easily bypassed or tampered with.
    - Verify if physical tampering or manipulation of the smart car's components can lead to unauthorized access or control.
+   - Assess the physical security measures of the smart car, such as keyless entry systems, immobilizers, or alarm systems.
+   - Test for vulnerabilities in keyless entry systems, including relay attacks or signal interception.
+   - Verify if physical tampering or manipulation of components can lead to unauthorized access or control over the smart car.

 ## Incident Response:
    - Establish an incident response plan specifically tailored to smart car security incidents.